alekseyrozh/terraform-s3-backend-quickstart/README.md

 terraform apply
 ```

+8. Now you can add your terraform code at the bottom of `main.tf`

 # How to destroy the infrastructure (s3 + dynamodb) without messing things up

 1. Comment out the backend configuration in `./main.tf`